O’Neal hosting SHAQ Bowl on Super Bowl Sunday

 The show will be hosted by Terrell Owens and Chad ”Ochocinco” Johnson.
 It will feature stars such as Dallas Cowboys running back Ezekiel Elliott, Heisman Trophy winner Tim Tebow, actor Anthony Anderson, musicians Nelly, Quavo and Diplo, and WWE superstars Drew McIntyre and The Miz competing in different events.
 Some of the events include a sports obstacle course, dodgeball, tug-of-war and a dance challenge.

-The SHAQ Bowl also has its own halftime show with Lil Wayne, Migos and DJ Diesel performing.
+The SHAQ Bowl also has its own halftime show with Migos and DJ Diesel performing.

 The show will take place from a custom-built studio in Tampa, which is about an hour from O’Neal’s home in Orlando.
 No fans will be allowed and all participants will undergo COVID-19 testing.